Searching for The Best Medicare Supplement Plans Available In Arcadia, Florida?

 Can I use my Medigap plan outside Arcadia?

-The ideal time is during your six-month Medigap Open Enrollment Period, starting when you’re 65 or older and enrolled in Medicare Part B, ensuring guaranteed coverage.
+The best time is during your six-month Medigap Open Enrollment Period, which begins when you are age 65 or older and enrolled in Medicare Part B. During this time, you can enroll without medical underwriting.

 Do you charge a fee?